Genomic Medicine 2020 Edinburgh

 - MRC Human Genetics Unit (Edinburgh)

 - Glasgow Polyomics (University of Glasgow)

 - NHS Grampian

 NETWORKING: the photo above shows a moment during the initial networking session from last year conference.
 Networking will continue throughout the conference and include an audience session with Response/Voting Debate on Genomics at the end of day 1.
-After the debate there will also be a networking dinner at a local restaurant to continue discussions in more informal settings.
+After the debate there will also be a Drinks Reception hosted by the Lord Provost of Edinburgh at City Chambers and a networking dinner at a local restaurant to continue discussions in more informal settings.